-He first came across the concept of volunteering whilst travelling in Hawaii in the early 90s.
-Managing to extend a one week stay to a two month one by helping out in a hostel on the North shore.
+Originally from the UK, David first came across the concept of volunteering whilst travelling in Hawaii in the early 90s.
+Managing to extend a one week stay into a two month one by helping out friends on the North shore.

-Alex has been developing websites since 1998, and immediately liked the Workaway idea, since he had done quite a bit of travelling himself back in the eighties and nineties.
+Alex has been coding and creating websites since 1998, and immediately liked the Workaway idea, since he had done quite a bit of travelling himself back in the eighties and nineties.

 "I would have loved to have subscribed to workaway.info when I was in my twenties and would travel whenever I got the chance to - but back then there was neither internet (that I knew of) nor Workaway .